peeyush-shivam/myIndiaa-ecom/README.md

 Welcome to ShopNexus!
 This is a modern e-commerce platform built with React, designed to provide a smooth and engaging shopping experience.
 The application features product listings, category browsing, a carousel for featured products, and more.
 This project demonstrates advanced frontend development skills and incorporates best practices for building scalable web applications.

-## Features
-Product Listings: View products with images, descriptions, ratings, and prices.
-Product Carousel: Showcases featured products with autoplay and manual controls.
-Category Browsing: Explore products by different categories.
-Flash Sales and Best Sellers: Highlight special deals and top-selling products.
-Add to Cart and Wishlist: Manage cart items and save favorite products.
-Responsive Design: Adapts to various screen sizes for a seamless experience on both desktop and mobile devices.
-Service Workers: Caches images for offline access to improve performance.

 ## Table of Contents